 If you don’t drive, you can look for a rewards credit card that offers more points on ridesharing, transit, or train travel.

-Find out if you can pay monthly utility bills like your electric bill, your gas bill, or water and sewer bills with a credit card.
-If so, you could be earning rewards on these purchases.
+Find out if you can pay monthly utility bills—like your electric, gas, water, and sewer bills—with a credit card.
+If so, you could be earning rewards on these payments.

 Homeowners and Car Insurance